 NSERC USRAs are available to Canadian citizens and permanent residents only.

-WLURAs are available to international students only.
+WLURAs are available to international students only and who are residing in Canada.

 To be eligible for either of these awards you must: